 Innovation is critical to helping us meet the challenges of transitioning to a zero carbon future.
 As we sit at the very heart of the energy system, we play a central role in overcoming these challenges.

-At National Grid ESO our projects all contribute towards our effort to make the grid ready to operate with 100% zero carbon electricity by 2025.
+All of our projects contribute towards our effort to make the grid ready to operate with 100% zero carbon electricity by 2025.

 The Pathway to 2030 Holistic Network Design (HND) is a major step for Great Britain in delivering cheap, clean energy from offshore wind.